The Hidden Message

 Now, I haven’t been to gigs in the 1900s, but they sure sound more fun.

-Heineken’s Hidden Message is the first billboard invisible to the eye, but visible by phone cameras.
+Heineken’s Hidden Message is the first billboard invisible to the eye - but visible by phone cameras.

 Using infrared light (the same as the ones inside your TV remote at home), the system created an invisible-to-the-eye display, visible only when viewed through the phone’s camera - directly through your regular camera app, without needing to download external apps or webapps in a first-of-its-kind REAL agumented reality experiment.